The Programmer as a Non-Fungible Artisan

 And I find the dilemma of skilled artist vs. fungible disciplined soldier a false one.
 There is no reason a skilled artisan should be un-disciplined or unable to play well with others, any more than there is assurance that a loyal practitioner of TDD will write solid code or be the colleague your team needed.

-This is all personal, of course.
+This is all personal.
 I’ve met engineers who were fans of Bob Martin,

 A recent book I love on building software is John Ousterhout’s A Philosophy of Software Design 4.
 This is the kind of book you’d take to a desert island to hone your coding.
 Like good art, it asks more questions than it answers.